bigomics/ultraGSEA/README.md

-test (namely z-test and correlation), its scores are highly correlated and its p-values are highly similar to those from GSEA's weighted Kolmogorov-Smirnov test. ultragsea computes its scores using fast sparse computation and parametric p-values and typically is more than 100x faster than fGSEA.
+test (namely z-test and correlation), its scores are highly correlated and its p-values are highly similar to those from GSEA's weighted Kolmogorov-Smirnov test. ultragsea computes its scores using fast sparse computation and parametric p-values and typically is 10-100x faster than fGSEA.

 #### Key features